-Home' Partners : Partners February 2010 Contents since resistance traits often allow wheat merely
+Home' Partners : Partners: Water management and impact on food security Contents since resistance traits often allow wheat merely

 to survive drought.
 Instead CSIRO looks to

 when it comes to breeding for dry conditions

 is inadequate 'phenotyping'---by which we

 mean the ability to characterise plant traits with

 in the laboratory relies on screening plants for